Gizra/Gizra-Way-Book/productivity/productivity-user-guide.md

 # Reporting your working hours

-**Working hours need to be reported every day! **This [chapter](https://www.thegizraway.com/productivity.html) covers what requires reporting.Before reporting, always make sure you are on the right date.
+**Working hours need to be reported every day! **This [chapter](https://www.thegizraway.com/productivity.html) covers what requires reporting.
+Before reporting, always make sure you are on the right date.

 It is important to report your hours per issue/PR in github - each in a separate row.
 This helps us analyze how many hours we spent on a particular issue compared to the timeboxing.
 We use this information to improve our work and estimations.![](/images/productivity/report_working_hours.jpg)